ZachDunham/acousticmapping/README.md

 The hardware and software here are part of this ongoing project.

 ## Liscense
 In the interest of collaboration and good will, the files herein are offered for public use.
+Just don't be a jerk about it and credit me if you use it commercially :)

 ## CONTAINED HEREIN
 * Embedded systems design files: Namely .brd, .sch